-The DATEX II metamodel provides mainly two types of metaclasses: a component class ("D2Component") and an identifiable class ("D2identifiable"), where the identifiable class is a direct specialization of the component class.
+The DATEX II metamodel provides mainly two types of metaclasses: a component class ("D2Component") and an identifiable class ("D2Identifiable"), where the identifiable class is a direct specialisation of the component class.
 The identifiable class is used to denote entities in DATEX II, i.e. objects that have their own identity and lifecycle, like for example one congestion, one measurement site, etc. Components are simple data structures that are only used to aggregate related pieces of information.
 In that sense components do not form entities or domain objects, they are simply a mechanism that can be used to structure the content model of identifiable objects and encapsulate aspects that can potentially be reused in other parts of the model.
 Both concepts are mapped to UML Classes.

-Note that the two classes have the same value space on the level of the metamodel, the difference becomes visible on the data model level, where "D2Identifiable" is mapped two classes with an <<identifiable>> Stereotype, which again controls the generation of implementations, e.g. adds an "id" attribute in XML Schema.
+Note that the two classes have the same value space on the level of the metamodel, the difference becomes visible on the data model level, where "D2ldentifiable" is mapped to classes with either an <<identifiable>> or a <<versionedIdentifiable>> Stereotype, which again controls the generation of implementations, e.g. adds an "id" attribute in XML Schema and - for versioned classes - also a "version" attribute.
+The "versioned" variant is used where object retain their id during their lifecycle but have - potentially multiple - updates of their object states over time, so called "versions".